Why do they hate us?

 assassination (or execution).
 “A nation that continues year after year to spend

-more money on military defense than on programs of social uplift,”
+more money on military defense than on programs of social uplift,” King said,

-is approaching spiritual death.”
+“is approaching spiritual death.”

 That spiritual death is well